What is an isolated agent environment?

 From sandbox language to a complete environment model

-The goal is not just safe code execution.
-It is one persistent environment per agent, with clear controls for state, secrets, network policy, and snapshots.
+The goal is one persistent environment per agent, with clear controls for state, secrets, and network policy.
+Safe code execution is the floor, not the product.